Metonymy: Related concepts

-Metaphor and metonymy
+Versus metaphor

 Metonymy works by the contiguity (association) between two concepts, whereas the term "metaphor" is based upon their analogous similarity.
 When people use metonymy, they do not typically wish to transfer qualities from one referent to another as they do with metaphor.
 There is nothing press-like about reporters or crown-like about a monarch, but "the press" and "the crown" are both common metonyms.

 Some uses of figurative language may be understood as both metonymy and metaphor; for example, the relationship between "a crown" and a "king" could be interpreted metaphorically (i.e., the king, like his gold crown, could be seemingly stiff yet ultimately malleable, over-ornate, and consistently immobile).
-However, in the phrase "lands belonging to the crown", the word "crown" is definitely a metonymy.
+In the phrase "lands belonging to the crown", the word "crown" is a metonymy.
 The reason is that monarchs by and large indeed wear a crown, physically.
 In other words, there is a pre-existent link between "crown" and "monarchy".
-On the other hand, when Ghil'ad Zuckermann argues that the Israeli language is a "phoenicuckoo cross with some magpie characteristics", he is definitely using metaphors.
+On the other hand, when Ghil'ad Zuckermann argues that the Israeli language is a "phoenicuckoo cross with some magpie characteristics", he is using metaphors.
 There is no physical link between a language and a bird.
 The reason the metaphors "phoenix" and "cuckoo" are used is that on the one hand hybridic "Israeli" is based on Hebrew, which, like a phoenix, rises from the ashes; and on the other hand, hybridic "Israeli" is based on Yiddish, which like a cuckoo, lays its egg in the nest of another bird, tricking it to believe that it is its own egg.
 Furthermore, the metaphor "magpie" is employed because, according to Zuckermann, hybridic "Israeli" displays the characteristics of a magpie, "stealing" from languages such as Arabic and English.

 Two examples using the term "fishing" help clarify the distinction.
 The phrase "to fish pearls" uses metonymy, drawing from "fishing" the idea of taking things from the ocean.
 What is carried across from "fishing fish" to "fishing pearls" is the domain of metonymy.
 In contrast, the metaphorical phrase "fishing for information" transfers the concept of fishing into a new domain.
-If someone is "fishing" for information, we do not imagine that the person is anywhere near the ocean; rather, we transpose elements of the action of fishing (waiting, hoping to catch something that cannot be seen, probing) into a new domain (a conversation).
-Thus, metaphor works by presenting a target set of meanings and using them to suggest a similarity between items, actions, or events in two domains, whereas metonymy calls up or references a specific domain (here, removing items from the sea).
+If someone is "fishing" for information, we do not imagine that the person is anywhere near the ocean; rather, we transpose elements of the action of fishing (waiting, hoping to catch something that cannot be seen, probing, and most importantly, trying) into a new domain (a conversation).
+Thus, metaphors work by presenting a target set of meanings and using them to suggest a similarity between items, actions, or events in two domains, whereas metonymy calls up or references a specific domain (here, removing items from the sea).

 Sometimes, metaphor and metonymy may both be at work in the same figure of speech, or one could interpret a phrase metaphorically or metonymically.
 For example, the phrase "lend me your ear" could be analyzed in a number of ways.
 One could imagine the following interpretations: